80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 If you’re already planning to visit Half Moon Bay for the giant waves or are heading to Pacifica for the beautiful Taco Bell, make sure to stop in downtown Half Moon Bay to see its tiny two-cell jail.

-Today, it’s a historical landmark with a lovely museum behind it.
+Once a real jail, today, it’s a historical landmark with a lovely museum behind it.
 The museum has all kinds of historical information about Half Moon Bay, and the jail itself is adorable.

 A stop at the jail is included in the highly rated e-bike tour!